lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

 To delete a note click on the note and press the button with a page X on it, press :kbd:`Control + Shift + D` or edit :menuselection:`Edit --> Delete note`.

 If you make a mistake tpying and want to undo your changes press :kbd:`Control + z` or :menuselection:`Edit --> Undo`.
 If you wish to paste text into noblenote press :kbd:`Control + v` or :menuselection:`Edit --> Paste`.
 To copy text from your note press :kbd:`Control+C` or right click and select :menuselection:`Copy`.
+To select all text in a note press :kbd:`Control +A`.

 To bring back up your note noblenote will leave a notebook icon in the system tray on the lower right hand corner of the panel by default which can bring back up the noblenote window.